How to Reuse Used Green Tea Leaves?

 14. Give your hair some conditioning

 To make your hair look shiny and feel smooth, brew green tea leaves and let the tea cool down.
-Pour this on your hair prior to shampooing and let it stay there for about 10 minutes.
+Pour this on your hair before shampooing and let it stay there for about 10 minutes.

 You can then go ahead and shampoo your hair normally.
 Do this regularly to have hair that is always on point!